mahaloz/old_mahaloz.re/_posts/ctf/2020-09-13-csaw-quals-2020-blox.md

 ![](/assets/images/blox_ex3.png)

-Finally, we used that key log in thier custom `pwntools` like interaction invorinment and sent over the payload to get the tetrominos into place:
+Finally, we used that key log in thier custom `pwntools` like interaction environment and sent over the payload to get the tetrominos into place:

 ```python
 p = interact.Process()